-I’ve participated in many link-up parties and have always found them a great success.
+I’ve participated in many link-up parties and have always found them successful.

-The rule of most link-up parties is that you must at least visit some of the other participants’ blogs if you leave a link to a blog post.
+Most link-up parties’ rules are that you must at least visit some of the other participants’ blogs if you leave a link to a blog post.

 If the host features your blog post the following week, you’ll get an increase in traffic to your blog.

 It’s a great way of promoting your blog and discovering new blogs.